Flow to Learn ~ The Book

 Published in March 2020

-is an uplifting, illustrated Parent’s Guide divided into 52 weeks with hundreds of practical suggestions and compassionate insights into why and how to create independent play and learning opportunities for children at home.
-Using practical, evidence-based tools from the fields of child development, psychology, and child-centered education, readers are guided step-by-step through the creation of simple hands-on activity places, “flow stations,” that boost children’s love for learning.
+Flow to Learn is an illustrated Parent’s Guide divided into 52 short, uplifting week chapters and “Try This” sections.
+Get inspired by hundreds of practical suggestions and compassionate insights and increasingly bring the flow state of optimal learning into your home.
+The many evidence-based tools from positive psychology, innovative child-centered education, and compassionate parenting guide readers step-by-step in creating a happier, more relaxed, and more inspiring home.
+You will learn how to create simple hands-on activity places, “flow stations,” that boost children’s (and parents’) love for learning.
 In these prepared environments, children naturally experience flow, the deeply focused, fulfilling state scientifically proven to be the optimal condition for learning.
-Creating flow-friendly learning opportunities at home frees up parents’ time while strengthening children with spaces that support their inherent talents, creativity, and wide-ranging intelligence.
+Creating flow-friendly learning opportunities at home frees up parents’ time while strengthening children with spaces that support their inherent talents, creativity, and multiple intelligences.

 Throughout the book, you will be delighted by the many drawings of children and adults learning in flow created by the Italian illustrator and educator Sybille Kramer. –Sybille and Carmen are currently preparing an online program for Flow to Learn readers with educational hands-on, flow activities for preschool and elementary school ages.
 Please subscribe to our newsletter to find out when it’s available.